Abbas-Abdelila/ask-me-anything-chrome-ext/README.md

 ## What does the extension do?
 Ask any question and get answer instantly.
 It uses openai's text-davinci-003 model to generate the answer.

-## You can find the package to load on chrome in the build folder

 ### Example
 ![What is Clear's Law of Recurrence?](./assets/clear-example.png)